watchfulli/XCloner-Wordpress/xcloner-backup-and-restore/README.txt

 === Backup, Restore and Migrate WordPress Sites With the XCloner Plugin ===
-Contributors: watchful,ovidiul
+Contributors: watchful
 Donate link: http://www.xcloner.com
 Tags: backup, database backup, cloud backup, WordPress backup, WordPress migration Requires at least: 5.1
 Requires PHP: 7.3
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 4.5.2
+Stable tag: 4.6.0

 XCloner is a backup plugin that allows you to safely back up and restore your WordPress sites.
 You can send site backups to SFTP, Dropbox, Amazon, Google Drive, Backblaze and other locations.